PavelKryshtal/cloudtestdrive/DataScience/lab100/lab.md

 ![Upload Notebook](./images/upload_notebook.png)

+- Open the Notebook that you've just uploaded.
-- Now go through each of the cells and run them.
+- Go through each of the cells and run them one by one.